Boadzie/new-api/README.md

 6. Docker support for containerization

-7. Add Async Test to API using Pytest
+7. Async Tests for the API using Pytest, Httpx

 ## How to run the API